 Apprenticeship programs sponsored jointly by labor and management on the local union level.
-We supply employers with the highly skilled workers who apply the quality roofing and waterproofing systems that keep America’s buildings dry.
+We supply employers with highly skilled workers who apply the quality roofing and waterproofing systems that keep America’s buildings dry.
 Apprentices learn their craft by training on the job under proper supervision and by studying technical subjects related to the roofing trade.

 Training includes both classroom and hands-on instruction.